thenumbernine/Tensor/README.md

 - Right now indexing is row-major, so matrices appear as they appear in C, and so that matrix indexing `A.i.j` matches math indexing $A_{ij}$.
 	This disagrees with GL compatability, so you'll have to upload your matrices to GL transposed.

+### Identity Matrix:
+`_ident<type, dim>` = identity matrix.
+This will only take up a single value of storage.
+Type is still required, which enables `_ident` to be used in conjunction with outer products to produce optimized-storage tensors.

 ### Symmetric Matrices:
 `_sym<type, dim>` = symmetric matrices:
 - `.x_x .x_y .x_z .y_y .y_z .z_z .x_w .y_w .z_w .w_w` storage, `.y_x .z_x, .z_y` union'd access.